google/codeworld/web/help/GuideUnit1.md

 The next transformation to try is turning a picture.
 Turning is also called **rotation**, so this third transformation is done with the `rotated` function.
-The `rotated` function needs two arguments: the original picture, and an angle to rotate (or turn) it.
+The `rotated` function needs two arguments: the preimage, and an angle to rotate (or turn) it.
 Because `rotated` is a transformation, the result is a new picture that is just like the first, except that it has been rotated.

 To guide yourself in thinking about rotations, imagine a protractor, like